Impact That Lasts.

 Graduation is the turning point for lifetime earning potential.
 The income gap between those who complete their degree and those forced to stop short is nothing less than staggering.

+A degree changes everything.
 The economic difference between completing a degree and dropping out is a completely different economic trajectory.
+Graduates earn nearly 4x what college dropouts earn, from the very first year.

 Economic Reality: Degree vs. Dropout